Community Property With Right of Survivorship vs. Joint Tenancy

 In order to fully understand community property, it’s helpful to first understand joint tenancy, which is the ownership structure that came first.
 In fact, community property with right of survivorship is a fairly new legal designation; it was invented by the California legislature back in 2001.

 Before that time, joint tenancy was one of the most common ways that couples — or other parties holding an asset together — designated their ownership.
-Joint tenancy basically states that everyone has equal ownership over the shared asset, be it a piece of real estate or a joint brokerage account.
-Conceptually, it helps to think about each person owning 100% of the asset, rather than each holding a proportional amount (50/50, 33/33/33, etc).
-If you and your spouse are first-time homebuyers on the market, understanding this legal jargon is an important step in the journey.
+Joint tenancy basically states that everyone has equal ownership of the shared asset, be it a piece of real estate or a joint brokerage account.
+Conceptually, it helps to think about each person owning 100% of the asset, rather than each holding a proportional amount (50/50, 33/33/33, etc.).
+If you and your spouse are first-time homebuyers, understanding this legal jargon is an important step in the journey.

-Joint tenancy could be shared between more than two people under certain circumstances — like if you and two friends bought a vacation home together.
+Joint tenancy could be shared between more than two people under certain circumstances — for instance, if you and two friends bought a vacation home together.
 But because everyone in the agreement owns 100% of the asset, nobody can sell their share of it or will it to their heirs after their death.
-That’s the “right of survivorship” part: Any surviving parties automatically have ownership rights over the asset if one of the owners dies.
+That’s the “right of survivorship” part: Any surviving parties automatically have ownership rights of the asset if one of the owners dies.

 💡 Quick Tip: When house hunting, don’t forget to lock in your home mortgage loan rate so there are no surprises if your offer is accepted.